 - Other operators’ services will also be busier while passengers take alternative routes, including London Underground.

-During the part closure of Waterloo Station, we are doing everything we can to make your journey smoother and plan ahead, including: make your journey better and reduce the inconvenience to your journey.
-This includes:
+During the part closure of Waterloo station, we are doing everything we can to make your journey smoother and plan ahead, including making your journey better and reduce the inconvenience to your journey.
+We're:

-- Run longer trains throughout the day to provide more space and help you travel outside of the busiest times
+- running longer trains throughout the day to provide more space and help you travel outside of the busiest times

-- Temporarily open platforms 20-24 (the former Waterloo International Terminal) to reduce some of the impact of closing platforms 1-9
+- temporarily opening platforms 20-24 (the former Waterloo International Terminal) to reduce some of the impact of closing platforms 1-9

-- Continue to provide information in advance to help you plan your journey
+- continuing to provide information in advance to help you plan your journey

-- Work round the clock to finish the works as quickly as possible.
+- working round-the-clock to finish the works as quickly as possible.